dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 based on the OPTION-LENGTH field, having it explicitly specified ensures a sensible constraint on its range of values.

-QTn: a 2 byte field (MSB first) specifying a DNS RR type.
+QTn: a 2 byte field in network order (MSB first) specifying a DNS RR type.
 The RR type MUST be for a real resource record, and MUST NOT refer to a pseudo RR type such as "OPT", "IXFR", "TSIG", "*", etc.

-## Response Generation
+## Server Response Generation

-### Server Side Processing

 A conforming server that receives a Multiple QTYPE Option in a query MUST return a Multiple QTYPE Option in its response.

 The QTD bit in that response MUST be set (1) as protection against servers which simply echo unknown EDNS options verbatim.
-If the QTD bit in a response is zero the client MUST treat the response as if this option is unsupported.

 The server SHOULD attempt to return any resource records known to it that match the additional (QNAME, QTn, QCLASS) tuples.
 These records MUST be returned in the Answer Section of the response, but the answer for the primary QTYPE from the Question Section MUST be included first.

+If an invalid QTn is received in the query (e.g. one corresponding to a meta-RR) the server MUST return a FORMERR response.

-For any particular QTn in the query, if the server provides additional answers, or has knowledge that the RR type type does not exist for that QNAME (a "negative answer"), it must include that QTn value in the Multiple QTYPE Option of its response.
+For any particular QTn in the query, if the server provides additional answers, or has knowledge that the RR type does not exist for that QNAME (a "negative answer"), it must include that QTn value in the Multiple QTYPE Option of its response.